sindresorhus/type-fest/readme.md

 - [`Merge`](source/merge.d.ts) - Merge two types into a new type.
 Keys of the second type overrides keys of the first type.
 - [`MergeExclusive`](source/merge-exclusive.d.ts) - Create a type that has mutually exclusive properties.
 - [`RequireAtLeastOne`](source/require-at-least-one.d.ts) - Create a type that requires at least one of the given properties.
+- [`ReadonlyDeep`](source/readonly-deep.d.ts) - Create a deeply immutable version of a `object`/`Map`/`Set`/`Array` type.
-- [`LiteralUnion`](source/literal-union.d.ts) - Allows creating a union type by combining primitive types and literal types without sacrificing auto-completion in IDEs for the literal type part of the union.
+- [`LiteralUnion`](source/literal-union.d.ts) - Create a union type by combining primitive types and literal types without sacrificing auto-completion in IDEs for the literal type part of the union.
 Workaround for [Microsoft/TypeScript#29729](https://github.com/Microsoft/TypeScript/issues/29729).

 ### Miscellaneous